 “Silver Maples residents are always looking for opportunities to give back to our community, both within the walls of Silver Maples and in Chelsea and its surrounding areas,” shares Emily Meloche, Director of Programming and Wellness.
 “From visiting patients at the cancer center to staffing tables at community events to get out the vote, residents find causes they are passionate about and give of their time and effort.
 Here at Silver Maples, we have more than a dozen resident volunteer committees who work to shape the way life at Silver Maples looks, helping to do things like plan activities, run church services, and maintain gardens.”
 Annually we celebrate and thank our volunteers with an appreciation luncheon served by our leadership team.
 What’s amazing about this celebration is to see over one-third of our total residents sitting in that room.
 Our residents are truly building connections, leaving a legacy, and living the best life they can!

 Explore Volunteer Opportunities in Chelsea, Michigan Today!

-Now that you know some of the benefits of volunteering, are you ready to get out there and make a difference?
+Now that you know some of the health benefits of volunteering, are you ready to get out there and make a difference?
 The best part about the volunteer opportunities near Chelsea is that it’s easy to find a cause you feel passionate about supporting.
-To get started, check out Volunteer Chelsea, where you can explore volunteer opportunities by type and category, making it easy to find the perfect fit for your interests, passions or level of commitment.
+To get started, check out volunteer opportunities near Chelsea, to find the perfect fit for your interests, passions or level of commitment.